Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions

 Despite this appeal for higher thresholds, monitoring hypoglycemia (below 70 mg/dL) or increasing the TIR of 70--180 mg/dL remains crucial for type 1 diabetes management.
 To address this, we also apply our semi-supervised approach \eqref{eq: opt-semisuper} to the same data, fixing $\bt_{\text{fix}}=\{70, 181\}$ mg/dL and optimizing two additional thresholds.
 Under this scheme, DE identifies thresholds $\{70, 181, 241, 306\}$ mg/dL, where additional thresholds split higher glycemic regions similarly.
 Although they yield a slightly higher loss $L_1 = 63.8$ than the fully data-driven solution, this still represents a 60\% improvement from the four consensus thresholds.
 Thus, it offers more informative summaries for type 1 diabetes while preserving the standard TIR range.

 Overall, these findings demonstrate that the fixed consensus thresholds $\{54, 70, 181, 251\}$ mg/dL do not optimally capture the distinct glycemic patterns of individuals without diabetes versus those with type 1 diabetes.
-In contrast, our data-driven thresholds provide population-tailored thresholds, suggesting narrower cutoffs for individuals without diabetes and higher thresholds for those with type 1 diabetes.
-Additionally, the semi-supervised approach provides a middle ground for type 1 diabetes, preserving key clinical benchmarks while also identifying higher additional thresholds, thereby enhancing the information captured by TIR summaries.
+By contrast, our data-driven thresholds provide {cohort-adaptive thresholds by optimizing the distribution-preservation $L_1$ loss}, suggesting narrower cutoffs for individuals without diabetes and higher thresholds for those with type 1 diabetes.
+The semi-supervised approach offers a middle ground for type 1 diabetes, preserving key clinical benchmarks while also identifying higher additional thresholds, thereby enhancing the information captured by TIR summaries.